jmrod4/jmrod4tools/github_tips.markdown

 	# (show diffs of unstaged changes with last staged ones)
 	$ git diff

-	# on linux also try
+	# on linux you can also try
 	tig